cyface-de/knime-nodes/README.md

 Copyright 2018, 2019, 2020, 2021 Cyface GmbH

-This file is part of the Cyface KNIME Nodes.
+This file is part of the Cyface Nodes.

-The Cyface KNIME Nodes is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The Cyface Nodes is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The Cyface KNIME Nodes is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The Cyface Nodes is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with the Cyface KNIME Nodes.
+You should have received a copy of the GNU General Public License along with the Cyface Nodes.
 If not, see <http://www.gnu.org/licenses/>.